stanislavsavolainen/react_setup/README.md

-# React "hello world" setup script
+# React "hello world"-project installation script

 If react_proj_setup.sh don't generate bundle.js file, then you can use react2018_proj_setup.sh.